THE GERMAN GRANT FOR JOURNALISM 2018

 and a description of your professional career.

-Please submit your application accompanied by a recommendation of your editor to the
+Please post your application accompanied by a recommendation of your editor to:

 The German Embassy wishes to encourage all journalists and media representatives to participate in